mstuttgart/odoo-snippets/README.md

 | offmm   | Add new field of type Many2many |
 | offom   | Add new field of type One2many  |

-## Changelog

-Please check the [releases page](https://github.com/mstuttgart/odoo-vscode-snippets/releases) of this project.
 ## Credits

 This snippets are based in [odoo-pycharm-templates](https://github.com/mohamedmagdy/odoo-pycharm-templates) project.